 Did coffee originate in Ethiopia?
 Yes, the coffee plant originated from Kaffa, a region in southwestern Ethiopia.

 The Kafa Biosphere Reserve is located in the Kafa Zone of Ethiopia.
 It is inside this area where coffee was first discovered.
-And it is currently home to almost 5,000 wild Arabica coffee varieties.
+And according to UNESCO, it is currently home to almost 5,000 wild Arabica coffee varieties.

 Ethiopian Coffee Trademarks and Branding